jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 all the joints or only the last 4.
 If you are using the Lego bars or template describe above, **DO NOT** save all, just save the last 4.

-Then stop the console application, make sure you restart it with the updated XML file and re-run the calibration script.
+Then stop the system application, make sure you restart it with the updated XML file and re-run the calibration script.
 The results should improve: